Overview

 What is the graduation rate at University of the Pacific?

-74% of students who start at University of the Pacific end up finishing their degree within six years of enrolling.
-This is 16% more than the national median.
+68% of students who start at University of the Pacific finish their degree within six years of enrolling.
+This is 10% more than the national median.
 A higher graduation rate indicates that students have better experiences at an institution.

 How much do graduates of University of the Pacific go on to earn?

-10 years after starting school at University of the Pacific, the median earnings among students who received federal financial aid was $78,445.
+The median income of students 10 years after starting at University of the Pacific is $78,445.
 This is $28,054 more than the national median.

 How much do students at Pacific take out in loans?

-Graduates of Pacific have to take out a median of $19,500 in federal student loans.
-This is $6,000 more than the national median.
-As you make decisions about your college loans, it’s important to inform yourself on the advantages and disadvantages of each loan option.
-Our guide to navigating these different options is a great place to start.
+Graduates of Pacific take out a median of $19,500 in federal student loans.
+As you make decisions about your college loans, be sure to inform yourself on the advantages and disadvantages of each loan option.
+Scholarships360’s guide to navigating these different options is a great place to start.

 Data Sources